Defacto2/releaser/README.md

 * `Humanize` - Formats the URL path of a releaser into a human readable string.
 * `Link` - Formats the URL path of a releaser for use as a HTML link description.
 * `Obfuscate` - Formats the named releaser into a partial URL path.

-*
+The [name.Special](https://pkg.go.dev/github.com/Defacto2/releaser/name#Special) func contains the list of releaser names with special syntax.

-The [name.Special](https://pkg.go.dev/github.com/Defacto2/releaser/name#Special) package contains the list of releaser names with special syntax.
+The [initialism.Initialism](https://pkg.go.dev/github.com/Defacto2/releaser/initialism#Initialism) func handles the releaser alternative spellings, acronyms and initialisms.

 ## Usage